 Request an increase in the commitment of funds to the neighborhood.

-Broad-based neighborhood support can be demonstrated if the change is approved by the residents as needed and appropriate through:

-At least one neighborhood-wide general attendance meeting, promoted through broad means (such as flyers, newspaper ads/articles, church bulletins, broadcast emails, etc.) for which adequate notice (i.e., 21 days or more) has been given and at which a recorded vote is taken or a consensus decision is reached on the proposed change, or
+Broad-based neighborhood support can be demonstrated if the change is approved by the residents as needed and appropriate through at least one neighborhood-wide general attendance meeting, promoted through broad means (such as flyers, newspaper ads/articles, bulletins, broadcast emails, etc.), for which sufficient notice (i.e., 21 days or more) has been given and at which a recorded vote is taken or a consensus decision is reached on the proposed change.
+Neighborhood support also can be shown through email and survey responses.
+Broad-based support shall be considered to be a total of at least 25 votes or expressions of support from community members other than members of the board.
+This support should be at a minimum a majority of all responses received.

-At least three focus groups (with populations representative of the neighborhood), or

-A survey or questionnaire of the neighborhood’s households that has a minimum response rate of 20%, or

-An interview or survey covering a minimum of 350 randomly selected neighborhood households in which the response rate is at least 70%.

-Combinations of these approaches can be used to meet the “broad-based support” criteria.

-All Requests for Plan Modifications must be submitted in writing to the NCR Director by the Chair of the neighborhood organization.
-The Request must include: all of the information proscribed in number 3 above, a description of the method(s) used to demonstrate broad-based support, and a copy of the resolution or meeting minutes approving the requested change.
+All Requests for Plan Modifications must be submitted in writing to the NCR Director by the neighborhood organization.
+The Request must include all of the information proscribed in number 3 above, a description of the method(s) used to demonstrate broad-based support (if required), and a copy of the resolution or meeting minutes approving the requested change.
+The Request also should note any objections raised to the proposed modifications.

 The Process for Approval

 After receiving the Request for Plan Modification, NCR staff will review the Request and ensure that the Request shows the appropriate support for the proposed change.
-NCR staff and, where appropriate, the NRP Policy Board will approve, reject or suggest modification of the Request.
+NCR staff and, where appropriate, the NRP Policy Board will approve, reject or suggest modifications to the Request.

-If the proposed Request makes a language revision to an existing plan strategy, or reallocates $100,000 or less of the total funds originally approved for the Plan being modified and moves funds among specific strategies that were included in the specified plan, the NCR Director will review the Request and the proposed changes with NCR staff and the neighborhood organization and may administratively approve the requested reallocation.
+If the proposed Request makes a language revision to an existing plan strategy, or reallocates $200,000 or less of the total funds originally approved for the Plan being modified and moves funds among specific strategies that were included in the specified plan, the NCR Director will review the Request and the proposed changes with NCR staff and the neighborhood organization and may administratively approve the requested reallocation.

-Requests to reallocate more than $100,000 will be review by NCR staff and then submitted, with a recommendation for action, to the NRP Policy Board for final decision.
+Requests to reallocate more than $200,000, or that request an increase in the commitment of funds to the Plan, will be reviewed by NCR staff and then submitted, with a recommendation for action, to the NRP Policy Board for final decision.

-Requests that involve a reallocation of funds to strategies that were not included in an approved Plan, or that request an increase in the commitment of funds to the Plan, will be reviewed by NCR staff
+Requests that involve a reallocation of funds to Strategies that were not included in an approved Plan will be reviewed by NCR staff and may be administratively approved by the NCR Director if the new Strategy is consistent with previously approved Strategies.

-and then submitted, with a recommendation for action, to the NRP Policy Board and City Council.
+Requests that involve a reallocation of funds to Strategies that were not included in an approved Plan and are not consistent with previously approved Strategies, will be reviewed by NCR staff and then submitted, with a recommendation for action, to the NRP Policy Board and City Council.

 If the request requires a change in a fully-executed contract, then the contract must be amended in a timely manner.
 The NCR staff assigned to the neighborhood shall be responsible for notifying the affected contract manager and working with the contract manager to make any necessary amendments.